 We consider the terms “crypto assets”, “crypto-assets”, “cryptoassets” equivalent.

 We use “CryptoAssets” to refer to ourselves, and “crypto assets” to refer to the topic.

 On 16 January 2019 they reviewed their earlier stance and published a set of proposed regulations.

 There is also a FAQ entry maintained here.

 According to the press release we have until 15 February 2019 to submit a response to the given address, which was tested on 17 January 2019, and confirmed working with a human reply by 24 January 2019.

 On 20 November 2020 the Financial Sector Conduct Authority (FSCA) published a draft declaration of crypto assets as a financial product under the Financial Advisory and Intermediary Services Act (FAIS).
 Download draft (zip file).

-This page will be updated with more info when available, and after review of the latest working paper.
+This page will be updated with more information when available.